-Additionally we are mindful that there are proposal to introduce daily settlement products for supply points with Annual Quantities (AQ) less than the current DM mandatory threshold.
+Additionally there are currently proposals to introduce daily settlement products for supply points with Annual Quantities (AQ) less than the current DM mandatory threshold.
 Those sites were previously non daily metered (NDM), and would have had their supply point capacity reset every year as part of the AQ review process.